-Fair housing education material describing protected classes and prohibited practices delineated in local, state and federal fair housing laws was distributed in the form of 350 brochures and flyers: 331 printed in English, 8 in Spanish and 11 in Hmong.
+Fair housing education material describing protected classes and prohibited practices delineated in local, state and federal fair housing laws was distributed in the form of 308 brochures and flyers printed in English, Spanish and Hmong.

 4) Describe Other Actions in Strategic Plan or Action Plan taken to address obstacles to meeting underserved needs.